-Experience drives our solutions-focused research enterprise and infuses our approach to teaching.
-It keeps us in tune with a fast-changing world, generates novel ways of thinking, and fuels our many partnerships with industry, government, and academia.
+Experience fuels our solutions-focused research enterprise and infuses our approach to teaching.
+It keeps us in tune with a fast-changing world, generates novel ways of thinking, and drives our many partnerships with industry, government, and academia.
 It shapes the questions we ask and the dynamics of our classroom discussions and research collaborations.
 And it brings great minds together to solve global challenges.

 In a time of rapid technological change, you need to keep learning to keep up.
-With a network of campuses in Boston, Charlotte, the San Francisco Bay Area, Seattle, and Toronto, Northeastern has a unique perspective on the fast-evolving talent and innovation needs of world-class cities.
+With a network of campuses—in Boston; the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; London; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver—Northeastern has a unique perspective on the fast-evolving talent and innovation needs of world-class cities.
 Our graduate programs, uniquely embedded with professional experience, prepare professionals to be flexible, adaptable, and in step with the world, at every stage of their lives and careers.

 Research doctoral students

-As a PhD student at Northeastern, you’ll have the opportunity to deepen your research and broaden its impact by working at leading companies, government agencies, university laboratories, and nonprofits.
-In addition to your faculty advisor, you’ll connect with mentors from industry, build skills, and widen your network.
-More important, you’ll gain unique insights that will shape your doctoral research.
-By the time of your dissertation, you’ll be on course for a challenging career, inside the academy or beyond it.
+As a PhD student at Northeastern, you’ll have opportunities to deepen your research and broaden its impact through immersive experiences at innovative companies, government agencies, university laboratories, and nonprofits.
+Along with your faculty advisor, you’ll connect with mentors and leaders across sectors and disciplines.
+More important, you’ll gain insights and perspectives that will shape your doctoral research and extend its relevance and application, maximizing your contributions to society.
+By the time you’ve defended your dissertation, you’ll have multiple pathways for developing and applying your research within the academy and beyond it.

-No matter your next step—a new job or graduate school—Northeastern’s global alumni network can help you get there.
-You can earn an advanced degree or certificate, online or on site in Boston or at one of four regional campuses in Charlotte, Seattle, the San Francisco Bay Area, or Toronto.
-Or sign up for one of our career workshops.
-You’ll be able to tap into your network for learning and professional advancement anytime, anywhere.
+No matter your next step—a new job, business venture, or continuing education—Northeastern’s global alumni network can help you get there.
+You can earn an advanced degree or certificate, online or on site, in Boston or at one of our regional locations in the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; London; Portland, Maine; San Francisco; Seattle; Silicon Valley; Toronto; and Vancouver.
+Sign up for one of many career workshops or one-on-one career coaching.
+Or seek advice and mentoring through the university’s thriving entrepreneurship ecosystem.
+You can tap into your network for learning and professional advancement anytime, anywhere.

 Athletes and fans